cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 indifferentiable from a random oracle.
 In most cases such a function can be safely used in protocols whose security analysis assumes a random oracle that outputs points on an elliptic curve.
-As Ristenpart et al. discuss in {{RSS11}}, however, the indifferentiability framework has limitations which must be considered when analyzing security.
+As Ristenpart et al. discuss in {{RSS11}}, however, not all security proofs that rely on random oracles continue to hold when those oracles are replaced by indifferentiable functionalities.
+This limitation should be considered when analyzing the security of protocols relying on the hash\_to\_curve function.

 When hashing passwords using any function described in this document, an adversary who learns the output of the hash function (or potentially any intermediate value,